 During the summer, mosquitoes are a nuisance in the countryside, especially in the north of Finland.
 The worst mosquito period is usually from 20th June until end of July.
 However, the situation varies each year so it is hard to say how it will be.
 During our hiking tours we are mostly in dry pine forests where mosquitoes are not a big problem.
 You can protect yourself from mosquito bites by using mosquito repellent (guide has repellent) and we recommend you to wear long sleeves and trousers and a hat or a scarf – this protects both from the mosquitoes and the sun.

-Mid-layer clothing – Eg. fleece or woollen garments.
-Mid-layer clothing makes it possible to adjust thermal insulation according to the weather and rate of physical activity.
+Midlayer: Mid-layer provides warmth.
+Use several layers if necessary.
+Fleece and woollen shirts/jackets and pants are ideal.
+Mid-layer clothing makes it possible to adjust the heat according to the weather and rate of physical activity.

-Head – Windproof hat which protects the ears as well.
-Remember to protect your face too, especially if it’s windy.
-A balaclava or a scarf may be useful.
+Head: Wear a windproof beanie or knitted hat that protects ears as well.
+Remember to protect your face too, especially if it’s extremely cold or windy.
+A balaclava is useful.

-Please check the detailed gear list for your tour in the trip dossier!
+You find the detailed gear list for each tour in the trip dossier that can be requested from us.

 The traditional Finnish sauna is available almost daily on our tours.